-At the office of 1Smile Dental, we use the latest technology to provide precise and gentle care to help patients maintain healthy, beautiful smiles.
+As your Schererville dentist, we use the latest technology to provide precise and gentle care to help patients maintain healthy, beautiful smiles.
 Patient care and comfort are our top priorities, and you can rest assured your oral health is in the best of hands.

 With a demonstrated success rate of well over 90%, root canal procedures remain the most effective way of saving and retaining a tooth that has been severely compromised by dental decay or injury.
 Because having a healthy natural dentition supports your oral health and overall well-being, root canal therapy, as opposed to having the involved tooth extracted, is a routine and widely recommended procedure.
 Across the United States alone, root canal procedures are routinely performed almost 41,000 times daily and close to 15 million times per year.

 Your teeth are much more than just the hard outer biting surfaces and the roots.
 Inside each one is a central chamber containing connective tissue, a nerve supply, and blood vessels.
 Collectively, these core tissues, known as the dental pulp, help your tooth to grow and mature before it emerges into the mouth.
 Once your tooth is in place, the dental pulp provides nourishment, keeps the tooth vital, and alerts you of problems.

 Having sensitivity to various stimuli like biting down and eating or drinking hot or cold items is a warning from the nerves inside your tooth that dental decay is present, dental trauma has occurred, or infection is brewing.
 The degree of pain that you experience depends on the extent of the damage and nerve involvement.